January 01, 2022

 - The opera is based on the riveting memoir by Charles M. Blow, a journalist and columnist for The New York Times and political commentator on CNN and MSNBC.
 He was The New York Times graphics editor for eight years and also served as National Geographic magazine’s art director.

 - Charles Blow’s 2014 memoir was on the New York Times Bestseller list, received a Lambda Literary Award Winner, and was long-listed for the PEN Open Book Award.
-He is the author of the forthcoming The Devil You Know: A Black Power Manifesto (HarperCollins, February 2021).
+He is the author of The Devil You Know: A Black Power Manifesto (HarperCollins, January 2021).

-- Lyric's production will feature baritone Will Liverman, a Ryan Opera Center alumnus who recently workshopped his new opera The Factotum with Lyric.
-The rest of the cast includes soprano Latonia Moore, soprano Jacqueline Echols, tenor Chauncey Packer, and baritone Christopher Kenney, who is also an alumnus of the Ryan Opera Center.
+- Lyric's production features baritone Will Liverman, a Ryan Opera Center alumnus whose new opera The Factotum will premiere in Lyric Opera of Chicago's 2022/23 Season.
+The rest of the cast includes soprano Latonia Moore, soprano Jacqueline Echols, tenor Chauncey Packer, and baritone Chris Kenney, who is also an alumnus of the Ryan Opera Center.

 March 24 – April 8, 2022